Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

 \subsection{Galerkin Projection}

 The difficulty in solving the optimisation problem in \eqref{eq:opt-prob} comes from not having a simple way to compute the gradient in \eqref{eq:residual-grad} while enforcing the constraints on the local residual given in \eqref{eq:adjoint-constraints}.
 This stems from the lack of physical boundary conditions for the pressures $p$ and $q$.
-To provide a na\"ive example, initialise an optimisation with a candidate field $\bm{u}\in\mathcal{P}_T$ with period $T$ that does not satisfy \eqref{eq:dynamical-system}.
-To compute $\bm{r}$ in \eqref{eq:residual}, it is required to first find the pressure field $p$ which would typically be done by solving a PPE with Neumann boundary conditions.
-This ensures that $\div{\bm{r}}=0$, however it does not guarantee $\left.\bm{r}\right|_{y=\pm1}=0$ since the Dirichlet boundary conditions are not satisfied by default, due to $\bm{u}$ not representing an actual solution to the Navier-Stokes equations.
-The result are non-zero residual values at the wall, which invalidates the gradient $\fdv*{\mathcal{R}}{\bm{u}}$ as a guaranteed descent direction for $\mathcal{R}$, due to the constraints in \eqref{eq:adjoint-constraints} not being properly satisfied.
-In addition, the same problem exists for computing the adjoint pressure $q$ leading to a similar problem where it is very difficult to simultaneously enforce $\div{\bm{u}}=0$ and $\left.\bm{u}\right|_{y=\pm1}=\bm{u}_w$.
+To provide a na\"ive example, if one initialises an optimisation with a candidate field $\bm{u}\in\mathcal{P}_T$ with period $T$ that does not satisfy \eqref{eq:dynamical-system}, then to compute $\bm{r}$ in \eqref{eq:residual} it is required to first find the pressure field $p$.
+This would typically be done by solving a pressure-Poisson equation with Neumann boundary conditions which ensures that $\div{\bm{r}}=0$.
+However, it does not guarantee $\left.\bm{r}\right|_{y=\pm1}=0$ since the Dirichlet boundary conditions are not satisfied by default, due to $\bm{u}$ not representing an actual solution to the Navier-Stokes equations.
+The result of this procedure is non-zero residual values at the wall, which invalidates the gradient $\fdv*{\mathcal{R}}{\bm{u}}$ as a guaranteed descent direction for $\mathcal{R}$, due to the constraints in \eqref{eq:adjoint-constraints} not being properly satisfied.
+In addition, the same problem exists for computing the adjoint pressure $q$ leading to a similar problem where it is very difficult to simultaneously enforce $\div{\bm{u}}=0$ and $\left.\bm{u}\right|_{y=\pm1}=\pm\bm{e}_x$.
 This leads to a velocity field at the next iteration not obeying the no-slip boundary conditions.
-Put another way, if the system of equations that make up the variational dynamics is solved using the PPEs for $p$ and $q$ with standard Neumann boundary conditions, then the no-slip boundary conditions cannot be explicitly enforced and $\bm{u},\,\bm{r}\notin\mathcal{P}_T$.
+Put another way, if the system of equations that make up the variational dynamics is solved using the pressure-Poisson equations for $p$ and $q$ with standard Neumann boundary conditions, then the no-slip boundary conditions cannot be explicitly enforced and $\bm{u},\,\bm{r}\notin\mathcal{P}_T$.